Quantum Algorithm for Approximating Maximum Independent Sets: Introduction

-Here we introduce a quantum adiabatic approach, which refines the quantum algorithm for independent sets we proposed in Ref. \cite{wu2020quantum}.
-Numerical experiments indicate that our quantum algorithm typically produces an independent set of size almost $\alpha(G)$ in polynomial time.
+Here we introduce a quantum algorithm which appears, in extensive numerical evidence, to perform much better.
+It builds on the the quantum algorithm for independent sets we proposed in Ref. \cite{wu2020quantum}, but adds a major new ingredient.
+Numerical experiments indicate that our quantum algorithm typically produces an independent set of size almost $\alpha(G)$ in low polynomial time, for both sparse and dense random graphs in the average-case scenario, where we average over both the final quantum measurement and many randomly generated graphs.